Sponsors & Partners

 who.int/features/factfiles/dementia/en/ Created in collaboration with the Public Health Agency of Canada, the Alzheimer’s Societies of Canada, Ontario and Toronto; Mount Sinai Hospital and its Cyril & Dorothy, Joel & Jill Reitman Centre for Alzheimer’s Support and Training; the Heart and Stroke Foundation; the University of Waterloo and its Murray Alzheimer Research and Education Program; the University of Toronto and its Tanz Centre for Research in Neurodegenerative Diseases; and Baycrest Health Sciences and its Centre for Geriatric Care.

-The following are some of the most common and endemic challenges faced; solve them and you’ll improve the lives of millions.
-That said, these are suggestions, not restrictions: fit the theme, come up with a working solution – and you’ll get to demo.
+These are some of the most common and endemic challenges faced by the dementia community; solve them and you’ll improve the lives of millions.
+Address them directly, or use them to help guide your projects.
+These challenges are suggestions, not restrictions: fit the theme, come up with a working solution, and you’ll get to demo.

-- Tracking and monitoring movement of diagnosed individuals.
+- tracking and monitoring movement of diagnosed individuals outside of the home, i.e. to address wandering

-- Seamless collection and access to ‘real-life’ cognitive and memory processing data for caregivers/researchers.
+- collecting and having access to ‘real-life’ cognitive and memory processing data